The employer’s guide to Georgia workers’ comp insurance

 What is the cost of workers’ comp in Georgia?

-So you’re informed, the average cost for workers’ comp in Georgia is about $1.80 per $100 of payroll.
-But the simplest (and quickest!) way to find out what you’ll pay is to get an instant estimate here.
+Want to know how much you might pay for workers’ comp?
+The simplest (and quickest!) way to find out what you’ll pay is to get an instant estimate.

 What are the workers’ compensation insurance limits in Georgia?

 - Coverage for employee medical bills and lost wages (Part A)